usc-isi-i2/kgtk/docs/transform/query.md

     e12	Otto	loves	Susi	Cakes	9900
 </pre>

-Hmm, why was the last result wrong (it selected salary 9900)?

-Tricky: all KGTK fields have type TEXT, thus we need to convert to `INTEGER` first if we want to do a proper comparison:

-TO DO: this could also be supported through a literal property accessor such as `kgtk_number_value`
+From the last result row above it looks as if the restriction didn't really work correctly, since that salary is less than 10000.
+The reason for this is that KGTK values can be type heterogeneous and do not have a specific data type defined for them, and are therefore all interpreted as text by the underlying database.
+So the comparison operator restricted lexical order of strings instead of numeric values.
+In order for the comparison to work as intended, we have to explicitly convert the salary value to a numeric type.
+One way to do this is with the SQLite built-in `cast`:

 <pre><i>
     &gt; kgtk query -i $GRAPH -i $WORKS \